WallarooLabs/wally/wesley/README.md

 ```
 Giles =Sent=> Buffy =Received=> Giles

-  Sent: the ordered list of sent messages
+  Sent: the ordered list of sent messages and their timestamps as a 'timestamp,value' string
-  Received: the ordered list of received messages
+  Received: the ordered list of received messages and their timestamps as a 'timestamp,value' string
 ```

 There is a function `f(x)` which transforms `Sent` into the expected